-Do not switch to "off" position with engine running.
+NOTE: Do not switch battery switch to the OFF position with engine running b.
+Electrical Panel

-"Both" position is intended for emergency or extended engine cranking ability.
+The BOTH position is intended for emergency or extended engine cranking ability.
 Ordinarily, one should charge one battery at a time while the engine is running.
-Continuous running in the "Both" position when the batteries are in a low state of charge, can cause overload and possible damage to the engine alternator.
+Continuous running in the BOTH position when the batteries are in a low state of charge, can cause an overload and possible damage to the engine alternator.